top of page

 HB183 was introduced in the House on May 23, 2023, and assigned to the House Higher Education Committee on June 7, 2023.
 The Committee heard opponent testimony on October 11, 2023, proponent testimony on October 18, 2023, and interested party testimony on December 6, 2023.
 On January 10, 2024, a new substitute bill was introduced by the sponsors of HB183 which offered no substantive changes and in fact made the bill worst.
 On April 10, 2024, HB183 was voted out of committee.

 On June 25, 2024, HB183 was added to SB104 (a bill on the College Credit Plus program) as an amendment and passed by the House.
-The combined SB104/HB183 will need a concurrence vote by the Senate when the legislature returns from recess.
+The Senate passed SB104 (including HB183) on November 13, 2024.
+It now goes to Governor DeWine for signature or veto.

 Take Action